hrw/onyx-send2boox/README.md

-# onyx-send2boox
+# What it is?

-Python code to send file to Onyx Boox e-book reader
+Python code to send file to Onyx Boox e-book reader.
+Some other API calls may be supported later too.

-The first goal is to have a tool which can send a file to Onyx Boox e-book reader from CLI.
+# Usage

+## How to get token

+First you need to have a token:

+1. Edit "config.ini" file and add your e-mail address there.
+2. Run "request_verification_code.py" script to request e-mail with verification code.
+3. Check mail -- you should get e-mail from "【ONYX BOOX】 <info@mail.boox.com>" with 6 digit code inside.
+4. Run "obtain_token.py 6_digit_code" script -- it will login to send2boox
+   service and store token into "config.ini" file.

+## Sending files to e-reader

+Run "send_file.py FILENAME" script.
+It uses token from "config.ini" and pushes file to cloud used by Onyx.
+Later (or if run without arguments) it lists some files from your send2boox account.

+# Contribute

+If you want to contribute then feel free to fork, edit and send back pull requests, open issues etc.

+# To do

+There is no error checking at all.
+No way to choose CN/EU/US cloud (EU one is hardcoded).